Manhattan, NYC, Expressive Language Delay

 Diagnosing Expressive Language Disorder

-As with all speech or language disorders, it is always important to first ensure that there are no hearing issues affecting language development.
+As with any speech and language disorder, it is always important to first ensure that there are no hearing issues affecting language development.
 A hearing assessment by an audiologist is necessary to rule out any issues with hearing (ears).
 Even undetected ear infections can interfere with acquiring language in younger children.

-To get your child diagnosed with an expressive language disorder, a speech-language pathologist (SLP) must do a thorough evaluation.
+To get your child diagnosed with an expressive language delay or disorder, a speech and language pathologist (SLP) or speech therapist must do a thorough evaluation.
 A comprehensive assessment must be conducted with the help of the child’s family and teachers.
 This evaluation process includes both informal and formal assessments.
 Formal evaluation comes in the form of standardized tests, while informal evaluation involves interviews, observations, checklists, and language samples.

 - full case history (including birth and medical records; history of language, speech, reading, or academic difficulties in the family; languages or dialects spoken at home; and, the family’s and teacher’s own observations and concerns)

 - spoken language skills (phonology and phonological awareness, semantics, morphology, syntax, and pragmatics)

 - level of reading and writing (if the child is school age)